Create a real-time application inventory

 There's nothing else you need to do to keep this new configuration -- Chalk rewrites data fields in its own binary when saving the configuration changes.

-Step 4: Populate sample data
+Optional Step: Populate sample data

-As a really simple example, let's build a container that prints load averages once a minute to stdout.
+As a simple example, let's build a container that prints load averages once a minute to stdout.

 First, we'll write a script for this: